 Documenting Non-Economic Damages

-To recover compensation for non-economic damages, you will need some evidence to support your claims.
+To recover compensation for non-economic damages, you will need some evidence to support your personal injury claims.
 Some of the documents that could help your case include:

 - Medical records